NenadPantelic/microservices-clean-architecture-ddd-saga-outbox-kafka/README.md

 ![](images/order-request-simple-flow.png)

 - Every port will have its adapter in the domain layer or one of the infrastructure layers

   - input ports: interfaces implemented in the domain layer and used by client of the domain layer
   - output ports: interfaces implemented in the infrastructure layers (data access, messaging modules...) and used by the domain layer to reach those infrastructure layers

+- Application service is the first contact point to outside of domain, and it will forward the call to the domain service and entities to complete the business logic